· MIDDLE EAST · SAUDI ARABIA ·

 Accommodation is far more expensive around Hegra and Al Ula than Petra and Wadi Musa in Jordan.

 Hegra is in a really remote part of Saudi Arabia and is harder to get to than Wadi Musa, for Petra.
-However, there are buses and an international airport at Al Ula so this isn’t exactly a big deal.
+However, there are buses and an international airport at Al Ula, so this isn’t exactly a big deal.

 +/- Petra is expensive, really expensive.
 Even when included in the Jordan Pass, it’s still eye-watering.
 However, Hegra is also reasonably expensive for the lesser time (2-3 hours) spent at the site.
 I’d say that on cost, both Petra and Hegra are equal.